 Road running shoes are particularly breathable and lightweight with their open mesh upper to help the feet stay at a comfortable temperature.
 Trail running shoes tend to have a tighter weave in the knit of the upper to keep out debris when running off road.
 In the winter months, brands release winter versions of their popular models with either water repellant or waterproof fabrics to help keep out the elements and insulate better.

-Find Your Ideal Running Clothing
+Shop Running Clothing